 The term does not include services provided by a person as a volunteer for or on behalf of any candidate, political committee, or political party, including the free or discounted use of a person's residence.
-Nor does the term include the purchase of any - 3 - HB 1048

-1 item of value or service from any political committee or political party.
-The purchase 2 price of the item may not exceed the fair market value and may not include an intent 3 to contribute beyond the item's value.
-A contribution does not include administration 4 and solicitation of a contribution for a political action committee established by an organization and associated expenses, nor the use of an organization's real or 5 6 personal property located on its business premises for such purposes.
-A contribution 7 does not include nominal use of a candidate's real or personal property or nominal 8 use of resources available at a candidate's primary place of business; "County office," any elected office at a county in this state; 9 (7) 10 "Election," any election for public office; any general, special, primary, or runoff (8) 11 election; and any election on a ballot question; 12 (9) "Expressly advocate," any communication which: 13 (a) In context has no other reasonable meaning than to urge the election or defeat 14 of one or more clearly identified candidates, public office holders, or the 15 placement of a ballot question on the ballot or the adoption or defeat of any 16 ballot question; or 17 (b) When taken as a whole and with limited reference to external events, such as 18 the proximity to the election, may only be interpreted by a reasonable person 19 as containing advocacy of the election or defeat of one or more clearly 20 identified candidates, public office holders, or the placement of a ballot 21 question on the ballot or the adoption or defeat of any ballot question because: 22 (i) The electoral portion of the communication is unmistakable, unambiguous, and suggestive of only one meaning; and
+Nor does the term include the purchase of any - 3 - HB 1048 item of value or service from any political committee or political party.
+The purchase price of the item may not exceed the fair market value and may not include an intent to contribute beyond the item's value.
+A contribution does not include administration and solicitation of a contribution for a political action committee established by an organization and associated expenses, nor the use of an organization's real or personal property located on its business premises for such purposes.
+A contribution does not include nominal use of a candidate's real or personal property or nominal use of resources available at a candidate's primary place of business;

+- (7) "County office," any elected office at a county in this state; - (8) "Election," any election for public office; any general, special, primary, or runoff election; and any election on a ballot question; - (9) "Expressly advocate," any communication which:

+- (a) In context has no other reasonable meaning than to urge the election or defeat of one or more clearly identified candidates, public office holders, or the placement of a ballot question on the ballot or the adoption or defeat of any ballot question by use of explicit words of advocacy of election or defeat.
+The following words convey a message of express advocacy: vote, re-elect, support, cast your ballot for, reject, and defeat; or - (b) When taken as a whole and with limited reference to external events, such as the proximity to the election, may only be interpreted by a reasonable person as containing advocacy of the election or defeat of one or more clearly identified candidates, public office holders, or the placement of a ballot question on the ballot or the adoption or defeat of any ballot question because: - (i) The electoral portion of the communication is unmistakable,